maistra/istio/pkg/servicemesh/federation/example/config-poc/README.md

 #### Procedure

-The procedure for this installation is:
+The procedure for installing federation tests on two libvirt IPI installed clusters which are on the same host is:

  1.  run `./install-libvirt-1.sh`: this sets up the service mesh control plane, service mesh member role and bookinfo test projects.
  2.  run `./install-libvirt-2.sh` which: